NVIDIA/NeMo-Skills/docs/pipelines/generation.md

 In this case we are assuming you're running on a slurm cluster and have downloaded Llama 3.1 405B.

-Note that in this case we use a path to one the train set of the "math" dataset which we prepared with previous command.
+Note that in this case we use a path to one the train set of the "hendrycks_math" dataset which we prepared with previous command.
 We are using a [generic/math](https://github.com/NVIDIA-NeMo/Skills/blob/main/nemo_skills/prompt/config/generic/math.yaml) config and a tokenizer for the base model
 (we found Llama 3.1 follows few-shots much better without chat tokens).